 A proper Grav theme requires certain files in order to function properly, be listed in the Grav repository, and be visible in the Grav admin plugin.
 Please ensure your theme contains all these files:

-With the release of Grav 0.9.18, you are now able to provide demo content as part of a plugin or theme package.
+You are able to provide demo content as part of a plugin or theme package.
 This means that anything found in a folder called

 _demo/ will be copied over to the

 user/ folder as part of the installation procedure.
 This means you can provide pages, or configuration or anything else that sits in the

 user/ folder.
 The user is prompted to do this, and it's purely optional.